How to Get Married in The USA as a Foreigner

 - Filing Form I-485, Application to Register Permanent Residence or to Adjust Status.

-2. The K1 Visa (Non-Immigrant Visa For a Finace(e)): The K1 visa, also known as the fiancé(e) visa, allows you (the foreign fiancé(e)) of a USA citizen to enter the United States to get married.
+The K1 visa, also known as the fiancé(e) visa, allows you (the foreign fiancé(e)) of a USA citizen to enter the United States to get married.
 You must marry within 90 days of your arrival in the United States.
 After the marriage, you can apply for an American green card.
-The processing time for a K1 visa is about 6 months.
+As of February 2025, the K-1 visa processing time has increased to approximately 10 to 16 months.

 You have to meet the following K1 visa requirements to get a K1 visa: